 - Once your session has begun recording, click on Screen Share in the main tool bar.
 Find your PowerPoint presentation in the window that appears, click on it, and then click Share in the bottom right corner.

 - When your presentation has appeared, your face will be minimized into a small window.
 Maximize your presentation so that it fills the screen, and reposition the small window so that both you and the presentation are clearly visible.
 You may also wish to resize your camera window so that the judges can better see your face as you present.

 - Now that you are ready to begin, you may begin speaking when ready.
 REMEMBER: your presentation itself is limited to 3 total minutes.
-Since this format is new to us all, we will allow some leeway, but TOTAL RECORDING LENGTH MAY BE NO LONGER THAN 3 MINUTES AND 10 SECONDS.
+We will allow some leeway, but TOTAL RECORDING LENGTH MAY BE NO LONGER THAN 3 MINUTES AND 10 SECONDS.

 - Once you are satisfied with you presentation, click Stop Share at the bottom of the Zoom toolbar that has appeared.
 This will remove your presentation and return your face to the screen.

 - Next, end your recording by clicking on Stop Recording at the bottom of the Zoom window.
 The client will ask you to confirm that you wish to stop recording, and afterward, Zoom will process your recording into the cloud.
 You will receive an email letting you know that your recording is ready for review when the program has processed.